 **RewriteRule ^(.*)$ https://www.yourdomain.com/$1 [L,R=301]**

-Add rules within the `server` block of Nginx's configuration file (typically located at `/etc/nginx/sites-available/yourdomain.conf`):
+Add the following rule to the `server` block of your Nginx configuration file (usually located in `/etc/nginx/sites-available/yourdomain.conf`):

-# Scenario 1: Permanently redirect old domain example-old.com to new domain
+# Scenario 1: Permanently 301 redirect the old domain example-old.com to the new domain

 server {